sst/guide/_chapters/manage-environments-in-create-react-app.md

 };
 ```

-We need to change this so that when we *push* our app to **dev** it connectes to the dev environment of our backend and for **prod** it connects to the prod environment.
+We need to change this so that when we *push* our app to **dev** it connects to the dev environment of our backend and for **prod** it connects to the prod environment.
 Of course you can add many more environments, but let's just stick to these for now.

 ### Environment Variables in Create React App